-1 Permitted Investments Investments of a UCITS are confined to: 1.1 Transferable securities and money market instruments, as prescribed in the Regulations, which are either admitted to official listing on a stock exchange in a Member State or non- Member State or which are dealt on a market which is regulated, operates regularly, is recognised and open to the public in a Member State or non-Member State. recognised and open to the public in a Member State of Hon-Member State.
+1 Permitted Investments Investments of a UCITS are confined to: 1.1 Transferable securities and money market instruments, as prescribed in the Regulations, which are either admitted to official listing on a stock exchange in a Member State or non-Member State or which are dealt on a market which is regulated, operates regularly, is recognised and open to the public in a Member State or non-Member State.
 1.2 Recently issued transferable securities which will be admitted to official listing on a stock exchange or other market (as described above) within a year.
 1.3 Money market instruments other than those dealt on a regulated market.
-1.4 Units of UCITS. ' Critics of Corro.
+1.4 Units of UCITS.
 1.5 Units of AIFs.
-1.6 Deposits with credit institutions.
-1.7 Financial derivative instruments.
-1.7 Financial derivative instruments.
-2 Investment Restrictions 2.1 A UCITS may invest no more than 10% of net assets in transferable securities and money market instruments other than those referred to in paragraph 1.
-2.2 A UCITS may invest no more than 10% of net assets in recently issued transferable securities 2.2 which will be admitted to official listing on a stock exchange or other market (as described in paragraph 1.1) within a year.
+1.6 Deposits with credit institutions. · · 1.7 Financial derivative instruments.
+2 2.1 Investment Restrictions 2.1 A UCITS may invest no more than 10% of net assets in transferable securities and money market instruments other than those referred to in paragraph 1.
+2.2 A UCITS may invest no more than 10% of net assets in recently issued transferable securities which will be admitted to official listing on a stock exchange or other market (as described in paragraph 1.1) within a year.
 This restriction will not apply in relation to investment by the UCITS in certain US securities known as Rule 144A securities provided that: - the securities are issued with an undertaking to register with the US Securities and Exchanges Commission within one year of issue; and - the securities are not illiquid securities i.e. they may be realised by the UCITS within seven days at the price, or approximately at the price, at which they are valued by the UCITS.
-00110.
 2.3 A UCITS may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5% is less than 40%.
-2.4 The limit of 10% (in 2.3) is raised to 25% in the case of bonds that are issued by a credit 2.4 institution which has its registered office in a Member State and is subject by law to special I , medianer miles had to regionered emice in a member enace and to employ by law to openiar public supervision designed to protect bond-holders.
+2.4 The limit of 10% (in 2.3) is raised to 25% in the case of bonds that are issued by a credit institution which has its registered office in a Member State and is subject by law to special public supervision designed to protect bond-holders.
 If a UCITS invests more than 5% of its net assets in these bonds issued by one issuer, the total value of these investments may not exceed 80% of the net asset value of the UCITS.

-- 2.5 The limit of 10% (in 2.3) is raised to 35% if the transferable securities or money market instruments are issued or guaranteed by a Member State or its local authorities or by a non-Member State or public international body of which one or more Member States are members. - The transferable securities and money market instruments referred to in 2.4. and 2.5 shall not be taken into account for the purpose of applying the limit of 40% referred to in 2.3. - 2.7 Deposits or cash booked in accounts and held as ancillary liquidity, shall only be made with a credit institution which is within at least one of the following categories and shall not exceed 20% of net assets: - a credit institution authorised in the EEA (European Union Member States, Norway, Iceland, Liechtenstein); - a credit institution authorised within a signatory state (other than an EEA Member State) to the Basle Capital Convergence Agreement of July 1988 (Switzerland, Canada, Japan, United States); or - a credit institution in a third country deemed equivalent pursuant to Article 107(4) of the Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012. - 2.8 The risk exposure of a UCITS to a counterparty to an OTC derivative may not exceed 5% of net assets.
+- 2.5 The limit of 10% (in 2.3) is raised to 35% if the transferable securities or money market instruments are issued or guaranteed by a Member State or its local authorities or by a non-Member State or public international body of which one or more Member States are members. - The transferable securities and money market instruments referred to in 2.4. and 2.5 shall not be taken into account for the purpose of applying the limit of 40% referred to in 2.3. - 2.7 A UCITS shall not invest more than 20% of its assets in deposits made with the same body. - 2.8 The risk exposure of a UCITS to a counterparty to an OTC derivative may not exceed 5% of net assets.